 How much does a splint cost?

-A standard flat plane occlusal comfort splint is $500.
-Sometimes a softer splint is more suitable which is $300.
-Sometimes a specialised splint is required which can be up to $650.
-The item number for your health fund is 965.
-Your dentist will give you a quote for the splint that is most suitable for you or discuss options if many are suitable.
+Sometimes a softer splint is more suitable, so be aware prices vary.
+The item number for your health fund is usually 965 for the common splint types.
+Your dentist will be able to give you a quote for the splint that is most suitable for you or discuss options if many are suitable.
+The type of splint that is suitable for you will depend on the diagnosis, your history of splints or grinding, other dental factors, like your occlusion (bite), history of orthodontics, restorative work present, breathing patterns etc.